thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 ### Exercise

 Update your previous description of how information flows between stateful and stateless components.
-It may be helpful to draw a few diagrams together to illustrate your thoughts.
+It may be helpful to draw a few diagrams to illustrate your thoughts.

 ## Summary

-Words, mouth, memories.
+In this chapter, you learned how use props and state to separate the concerns of a React user interface.
+Specifically, you'll separated the concerns of a component hierarchy into stateful and stateless components.
+At this point, you're ready to write more sophisticated React user interfaces.

 ## Assignment